PurdueAF/purdue-af/docs/source/doc-dask-gateway.rst

 * For each of these methods, we allow to create two types of clusters:

-  * **Dask Gateway cluster + SLURM backend**, with workers submitted to Purdue Hammer cluster.
+  * **Dask Gateway cluster with SLURM backend**: workers are submitted to Purdue Hammer cluster.
     This is available to **Purdue users only** due to Purdue data access policies.

     With this method, users can potentially create **hundreds of workers**, but in practice requesting more than 100 workers is usually associated with some wait time due to competiton with CMS production jobs and other users.

-  * **Dask Gateway cluster + Kubernetes backend**, with workers submitted to Purdue Geddes cluster.
+  * **Dask Gateway cluster with Kubernetes backend**: workers are submitted to Purdue Geddes cluster.
     This is available to **all users**.

-    With this method, the workers are scheduled almost instantly, but at the moment we restrict the total per-user resource usage to **100 cores, 400 GB RAM** due to limited resources in the Analysis Facility.
+    With this method, the workers are scheduled almost instantly, but for now we restrict the total per-user resource usage to **100 cores, 400 GB RAM** due to limited resources in the Analysis Facility.